johnroutledge/milestone-project-3/README.md

 ## Database

-Having gone over my ideas for the database schema with my mentor Brian Machiara, the data was allocated across the following tables within a MongoDB database:
+Having gone over my ideas for the database schema with my mentor Brian Macharia, the data was allocated across the following tables within a MongoDB database:

 * Users - stores a user's personal information and undergoes CREATE, READ and UPDATE operations.
 * Transactions - stores a user's transaction history has a many-to-one relation with the users table on the email address field.
 It undergoes CREATE, READ and DELETE operations.
 * Balances - stores a user's current balances for each currency has a one-to-one relation with the users table on the email address field.
 It undergoes CREATE, READ and UPDATE operations.
-* Currencies  - stores additional information about all of the cryptocurrencies and udergoes READ operations.
+* Currencies - stores additional information about all of the cryptocurrencies and undergoes READ operations.

 **Schema**